Plan Your Trip

 Morning: You’ll want to spend your third day on the Northshore, another hot spot for local talent.
 But, start your journey downtown so you can walk across the iconic Walnut Street Walking Bridge, which offers views that would inspire even the least creative.

 After your trek across the bridge, reward yourself with breakfast at Julie Darling Donuts, which offers creative concoctions such as pancakes and bacon, Granny’s apple pie and key lime.
 Then continue burning calories with a stroll down Frazier, checking out the public art installations.
-Art is so engrained on the Northshore they even have it embedded in the sidewalk.
+Art is so engrained on the Northshore that it's even embedded in the sidewalk.

 Afternoon: Art galleries are in abundant supply.
 Most are sprinkled down Frazier, including Plum Nelly, Winder Binder Gallery and Bookstore, Blue Skies and In Town Gallery (one of the nation’s oldest cooperative art galleries).
 The Association for Visual Arts, or AVA, also hosts shows in its front gallery, which highlights local talent.
-If you continue all the way down Frazier and onto Manufacturer’s Road, you’ll stumble upon Knitting Mill Antiques.
-Not only are the countless booths worth perusing for vintage art or furniture, it’s also where Mole Hill Pottery calls home.
-If hunger strikes while shopping, visit the adjoining restaurant, Food Works.
+If hunger strikes while shopping, head down Frazier Avenue until you reach Manufacturers Boulevard until you find Food Works.
 Be warned – their weekend brunches are extremely popular.
 There are several other great lunch spots back on Frazier, such as Good Dog and River Street Deli, but before you leave check out the 2 North Shore complex for some of the city’s best boutiques.

 Evening: Round off the evening with artists who work with a different palate.
 Olive Chattanooga offers olive oil and balsamic tastings from around the world.
 If you still have room, enjoy Cuban cuisine at Embargo '62.